Teething in Babies

 Q: Is it safe to give Meftal-P for teething pain?

 A: Meftal-P (mefenamic acid) should only be given on doctor’s prescription.
-For teething, paracetamol (Calpol) is the safer first choice.
-Meftal-P can be used for older children with doctor guidance.
+India’s drug safety regulator (IPC) has flagged mefenamic acid for a rare but serious reaction (DRESS syndrome) in children, so it is not a routine choice for teething — paracetamol (Calpol) is the safer first choice.
+Meftal-P can be used for older children only with doctor guidance.

 Q: Baby is drooling a lot but no fever - should I worry?

-A: Excessive drooling without fever is completely normal during teething.
+A: Excessive drooling without fever is usually a normal part of teething.
 Just keep the chin area dry to prevent rash.
 Use soft cotton bibs and apply a thin layer of petroleum jelly (Vaseline) around the mouth if rash develops.

 Q: At what age do babies start teething?